Jaime Navarro: Coaching career

 Navarro was the Mariners' bullpen coach from 2011 to 2013.
 Navarro was released by the Seattle Mariners organization, along with 9 other coaches, after the 2015 season.

-From 2016 to 2019, Navarro was the pitching coach for the Pericos de Puebla and Acereros de Monclova for the Mexican League.
-In 2020, he was the pitching coach for the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League.
+From 2016 to 2019, Navarro was the pitching coach for the Pericos de Puebla, winning the championship in 2016 and Acereros de Monclova for the Mexican League.
+In 2020, he was the pitching coach for the Uni-President 7-Eleven Lions of the Chinese Professional Baseball League, winning the Taiwan Series in 2020.

 On March 5, 2025, the Piratas de Campeche of the Mexican League hired Navarro as their pitching coach.
+After the 2025 season he left the Mexican League and become the pitching coach for the Wei Chuan Dragons of Taiwan's Chinese Professional Baseball League.